 Building and deploying an Angular app is super simple.
-These instructions will have you up and running in less than an hour.
+These instructions will have you up and running in 5 minutes.
 You will learn how to…

 - Install the Angular-CLI